mohamadsolouki/NLP-Disneyland-Reviews/README.md

 - `/scripts`: Contains all the Python scripts used to process and analyze the data.
 - `/images`: This directory stores visualizations created from the analyses, such as plots and word clouds.
 - `/models`: Contains the trained models used for topic modeling and other NLP tasks.
+- `requirements.txt`: A list of Python packages required to run the scripts in this repository.
+- `Full-Analysis.ipynb`: A Jupyter notebook that contains the full analysis of the Disneyland reviews dataset.

 ## Scripts Overview